frc6506/docs/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Please note that team wide, school, district, and FIRST policies supersede this document should they conflict.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our